-Despite having backpacked through places like Cambodia and being raised by a monster, I’m still routinely thrown off guard by the bizarre and inexplicable behavior of the other humans around me.
+Despite having backpacked through places like Cambodia and being raised by someone who was definitely not who he pretended to be, I’m still routinely thrown off guard by the bizarre and inexplicable behavior of the other humans around me.
 Sometimes this is a good sort of bizarre and sometimes it is the breed of weird that can only be addressed with a dramatically slow clap or swiftly moving bus.
 In honor of Thursday, the most mischievous of days, I’d like to share a few recent things with you.

 #1: The Battle of the Maxi Pad